-We were going to call this little piece “To Brexit or not to Brexit that is the question” and paraphrase Shakespeare, but to be honest we’re more Clash than RSC.
+We were going to call this piece “To Brexit or not to Brexit, that is the question” and paraphrase Shakespeare.
+But to be honest, we’re more Clash than RSC.

-If you’re anything like us the toing and froing of the EU Referendum Campaign has in turns disappointed, amused us and frustrated us: will a vote to leave result in World War III, will a vote to stay mean that we become part of a Hitlerian inspired super state?
-Both of these possibilities have been fed to us over the past weeks, mmmm… perhaps Messrs Cameron and Johnson may want to ask themselves if these were their finest hours.
+If you’re anything like us the whole EU Referendum Campaign has in turns disappointed, amused us and frustrated us.
+Will a vote to leave result in World War III?
+Will a vote to stay mean that we become part of a dicatorship super state?
+Both of these possibilities have been fed to us over the past weeks.
+Mmmm… perhaps Messrs Cameron and Johnson may want to ask themselves if these were their finest hours.

 The upcoming EU Referendum on the 23rd June has made us think about our business specifically and how an exit from the EU would affect us.